Make your DIY GIANT WALL ART! It is inexpensive, but very high-end looking!

 As the first step, we cut the strip boards to the size that we measured out (the frame we made is 24 “x 49” – pretty big).

 Then we attached the joints and drilled a hole for the screw on the side of the board.
 Screwed the 2 1/2 ” screw into the hole we made.

 The joints set in almost entirely.
 Only one side was off slightly, but we filled that tiny gap with wood filler.

 Sanded the surface to be smooth and then stained the frame.

 I used two different tones of stain.
 One lighter and one darker shade.

-Stained the frame with a lighter then a darker shade to get this pretty color.
+Stained the frame with a lighter than a darker shade to get this lovely color.

 I drew my art with my pastels.

 For one piece of art (I saw an inspiration at West Elm site) I just wrote inspirational life quotes continuously.
 Looks so fun!

 I placed my art on the top of the board and flipped the whole frame upside down to attach the board to the frame with screws.